Schoox exams can have the following type of questions:

 This type of question is very similar to the Multiple Choice type but has only two choices for the learner.

-The first option is to select if you need the rating type of this question to be Alphabetical or Numerical.
+The second option is to select if you need the rating type of this question to be Alphabetical or Numerical.
 By changing this setting, the answers to your question will either appear as an Alphabetical list (A, B, C..) or a numerical list (0, 1, 2..)

-The second option you have is to select if the order of the answers will be static or if you want the answers to be shuffled.
+The third option you have is to select if the order of the answers will be static or if you want the answers to be shuffled.
 You can achieve this by changing the Order of Answers setting.

 4) Fill in blanks